 For a good feed on a student budget, head to the King Street strip in Newtown.
 There are so many restaurants and cafes from a variety of cultures there, and you might even stumble upon some live music at one of the street’s many great pubs.

 If you’re feeling brave, why not go on Sydney’s True Crime Tour and discover the historical underbelly of Australia’s most populated city?
-Or, you could even head to the Capitol Theatre and catch a live show (Charlie and the Chocolate Factory is showing at the moment).
+Or, you could even head to the Capitol Theatre and catch a live show.

 A great way to acquaint yourself with Sydney’s beautiful harbour is to take the ferry from Circular Quay to Manly (and back again).
 This one-hour round trip is a truly fabulous way to take in the skyline.
 Locals suggest doing the ferry trip at night – this way you can avoid the morning commuters.
 Plus, there’s nothing more beautiful than seeing the lights of the city bouncing off the famous arches of the Sydney Opera House.

 Saturday morning means exploring the outdoors and experiencing the incredible Sydney weather.
 Tie up your sneaker laces and pack a bag with all the essentials: water, sunscreen, a towel and your swimming costume – it’s time to go exploring.

 Start the day off with a stroll around one of Sydney’s beautiful parks – the Glebe Foreshore offers a particularly nice walk by the waterside.
 Or, head to the well-manicured Royal Botanic Garden next to the Sydney CBD, a tranquil green oasis in the centre of a concrete jungle.
 All the plants here are paired with information about their species, so you can learn along the way.
 You can even turn up for a free class on carnivorous plants.